magicstickuk/multisite-post-duplicator/readme.txt

 == Changelog ==

 = 0.5.1 =
-* Fixed site path showing correctly in new desintation URL (cosmetic change to avoid confusion)
+* Fixed site path showing incorrectly in new image url (cosmetic change to avoid confusion, both resolve to same location)

 = 0.5 =
 * NEW: Now copies featured images from posts (can be turned off in Settings page)